 – (Dictionary.APA.org, 2018).

 It’s clear from this definition that EI is relevant in both our professional and personal relationships, as well as the relationships we have with ourselves.
-We’ll soon look at the dynamics of how, when it comes to interpersonal skills, EI play a big role.
+We’ll soon look at the dynamics of how, when it comes to interpersonal skills, EI plays a big role.

 The term was coined by two American Psychologists, John Mayer and Peter Salovey in 1997, and from their definition, we can get a great idea of what Emotional Intelligence skills are all about: